sjoshi804/Phi3-Vision-Finetune/README.md

 - `--dataloader_num_workers` (int): Number of data loader workers (default: 4).

 **Note:** The learning rate of `vision_model` should be 10x ~ 5x smaller than the `language_model`.
-**IMPORTANT** If you want to set different lr for besides language model, You should set `vision_lr` and `projector_lr` together.
-It won't work if either one is missing.

 </details>